Apr

 From service through to project manager and writer

-I started my small business from home two months later.
+So I started my small business from home two months later.
 We bought our first shop eight months later and expanded from there.

 The Internet

-In our first year in our first store at Banksia, the Internet was an expensive system that was only good for sending emails and maintaining an online business card.
-Domain names were $500 and access was lmited to a few hours for $20 each month.
-But withing two years it came to the fore.
-Competition from local ISPs brought pricing down and we started reselling website hosting and hired a website designer.
+In our first year in our first store at Banksia, the Internet was an expensive system that was only good for sending emails and maintaining an online ‘business card’.
+Domain names were $500 and Internet Access was limited to a few hours for $20/month!
+Hard to believe eh?!

 more to come…